BrowserWorks/Waterfox-Android/docs/syncIntegrationTests.md

 `$ pipenv install`
 `$ pipenv run pytest`

 When a test is launched a stage account is created.
-That will be used both in Desktop and Fenix to be sure that what is saved in one place is shown in the other.
+That will be used both in Desktop and Waterfox to be sure that what is saved in one place is shown in the other.

-The process for example for History item Desktop -> Fenix, would be:
+The process for example for History item Desktop -> Waterfox, would be:
 - Desktop is launched, user signed in and history item created.
-- Android sim is launched (Pixel 3 API28), Fenix app starts and same user is signed in, then we go to History list and verify that the item is there.
+- Android sim is launched (Pixel 3 API28), Waterfox app starts and same user is signed in, then we go to History list and verify that the item is there.

 ### Results